 We believe that because primary school education provides the basis for children to be successful into the future, it is our responsibility to make sure every child achieves their full potential.
 Our priority is therefore to provide the highest possible quality of teaching through an exciting and broad curriculum that provides our children with rich, memorable and truly enjoyable experiences.
 We also know that young children who feel secure and who build strong friendships with others enjoy and achieve more.

 Shenton Primary School serves a diverse community.
 We are multicultural, multi religious and multilingual.
-Many of our families are new to the country and many children arrive/leave throughout each school year.
+Some of our families are new to the country and children arrive/leave throughout each school year.
 We want every child to be successful; to reach for success from the very first day they join us and throughout their school lives so that when they leave us, they have a love of learning for the rest of their lives.

 We believe that the best way a child can learn is through positive partnerships between teachers, children and parents.
 We have high expectations for all our children and we aim to provide a high quality learning environment in which children can flourish.